ajeetkumarrauniyar/ajeetkumarrauniyar/README.md

 <picture> <img align="right" src="https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/Right_Side.gif" width = 250px></picture>

-- 🌱 A passionate Self-taught Front-end developer
+- 🌱 A passionate Self-taught Full-stack developer
 - 😄 Pronouns: He/Him
 - 🚀 Journeying Through: Currently diving deep into the freeCodeCamp ocean.
-- 📘 Current Quest: Harnessing the power of React, but feeling the allure of the backend mysteries.
+- 📘 Current Quest: Harnessing the power of React.js & Next.js, but feeling the allure of the backend mysteries.
-- 🌐 Team Ups: Open to collaboration, job or internships!
+- 🌐 Team-Ups: Open to collaboration, job, or internships!
 Frontend?
 Backend?
 Full-Stack?
 Let's explore both universes.
 - 🔍 My Specialty: Bridging the gap between frontend flair and backend brains.
 Curious about the blend?
 Let's chat!
 - 📫 Reach me out: At **rauniyarajeet5487@gmail.com**
 - 🌟 Did You Know?: They say I'm 'lazy', but I have a knack for getting things done in style.